AI for Frontend Engineers: Workflows, Tools, and Best Practices

 - Prop pattern variations across the component library

-AI-Assisted Accessibility Enforcement
+AI Accessibility Enforcement Frontend

 Identifying Accessibility Issues

-- Missing or incorrect semantic HTML, such as
+- Missing or incorrect semantic HTML, such as div elements where button, nav, or section should be used

 - Interactive elements without keyboard event handlers